HuckleBri/HuckleBri/README.md

 - Email: Not here yet

 ⚡ **Fun Fact:**
 - I love exploring new technologies and applying them in real-world scenarios.
-When I'm not coding, you can find me hiking or reading tech blogs.
+When I'm not coding, you can find me with family or helping the community.
 <!---
 HuckleBri/HuckleBri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.